snicker/gntp-regrowl/README.md

 Regrowl bridges can be controled through a simple config file in `~/.regrowl`

+This file is also used to configure the destinations for forwarding messages.

 ```
 [regrowl.server]
 port = 12345
 password = mypassword

+[regrowl.bridge.forward]
+machine1 = 192.168.1.65,23053,mypassword
+examplename = <hostname>,<port>,<password>

 [regrowl.bridge.local]
 enabled = false